-Budgets

-Although not statutorily required, the Commission legally adopts an annual budget based primarily on the cash basis.
+Budgets Although not statutorily required, the Commission legally adopts an annual budget based primarily on the cash basis.
 Information related to budget development procedures and budget and actual information is available in the City of Missoula's Annual Comprehensive Financial Report (ACFR).

-Classification of Net Position

-The Commission classifies its net position as follows:
+Classification of Net Position The Commission classifies its net position as follows:

-Net Investment in Capital Assets

-The Commission's investment in property and equipment, net of depreciation and related outstanding debt.
+Net Investment in Capital Assets The Commission's investment in property and equipment, net of depreciation and related outstanding debt.

-Restricted

-Resources that are not expendable due to bond agreements are reported as restricted net assets.
+Restricted Resources that are not expendable due to bond agreements are reported as restricted net assets.
 Restricted net assets are principally amounts that are restricted for debt service.

-Unrestricted
+The Commission generally applies restricted resources to expenses incurred before using unrestricted resources when both restricted and unrestricted net assets are available.

-Resources over which the governing board has discretionary control.
+Unrestricted Resources over which the governing board has discretionary control.